Celestial Eyes: The artist

-For his work, Cugat was paid $100 at the time, about $1,700 today.
+For his work, Cugat was paid $100 at the time, about $1,700 in 2023.

 Evolution of the work

-In a preliminary sketch, Cugat drew a gray, blem landscape, inspired by the original title Fitzgerald wanted to give to the novel, Among Ash Heaps and Millionaires.
+In a preliminary sketch, Cugat drew a gray landscape, inspired by the original title Fitzgerald wanted to give to the novel, Among Ash Heaps and Millionaires.

 After discarding this concept for being excessively gloomy, the painter then implemented a radical modification that became the foreshadowing of the final cover: a pencil and pastel drawing of the half-hidden face of a typical flapper of the time on the canal of Long Island Sound.
 Similar to the final version, the woman was characterized by her scarlet lips, at least a clearly heavenly eye, and a tear that gushed out of it.

 Perfecting this idea, another draft thus presented two bright eyes that were standing out over a shaded New York City scape.
 In later versions, Cugat replaced the urban landscape in the shade with dazzling lights reminiscent of those of the carnival and a sparkling scenery, which even evoked a Ferris wheel and with probable allusion to the sparkling amusement park of Coney Island, New York City.

 Finally, he painted naked figures inside the woman's irises and a green tint in correspondence of the right eye indicating a tear.

 This cover, which was praised by the same Scott Fitzgerald and from his editor Maxwell Perkins, was the only job Cugat did for the publishing house of Charles Scribner's as well as the only one he ever drew and later established himself as the most famous in all of American literature, if not worldwide.

 The novel was first published in 1925 and later in 1978 in the pocket edition.